 - Pool and Pool Bar

-- Watersports marina – offering direct access from The Gauguin to the ocean – with complimentary paddle boarding, kayaking and windsurfing in select ports, weather permitting
+- Watersports marina – offering direct access from The Gauguin to the ocean – with complimentary paddle boarding and kayaking in select ports, weather permitting

 - Extensive optional shore excursion program